What makes you a member of Royal London?

 What do you get as a member?

-There are a number of benefits to being a member of Royal London.
-Most importantly, you get a say in how our company is run (read more about this below), but you also have the chance to enter exclusive competitions and take part in our Royal London Foundation and Insight into Work programmes.
+There are a number of benefits and opportunities to being a member of Royal London.
+Most importantly, you get a say in how our company is run (read more about this below), but you also have the chance to take part in our Royal London Foundation and Insight into Work programmes.
 Finally, we aim to boost eligible members’ retirement savings each year through our ProfitShare scheme.

 How do members have a say in how the company is run?